udacity/cd14599-project-starter/README.md

 2.  **See It Fail (RED)**: Run the test.
 It will fail because the `add_order` method is empty.

     ```bash
-    # Run this from the backend directory
+    # Run this from the project root (starter/)
-    pytest tests/test_order_tracker.py
+    pytest backend/tests/test_order_tracker.py
     ```

 3.  **Write The Code (GREEN)**: In `order_tracker.py`, write the *minimum* code in the `add_order` method to make the test pass.